 Student inquiry: The 1942 Bombing of Darwin

 Samuel Cameron enjoys History, sport and Maths, and has received awards for outstanding academic achievement.
 Out of school, Samuel enjoys playing many sports especially footy where he enjoys the team dynamics as well as the game itself.
-Samuel has a number of relatives who have served in the Australian Defence Force including John Thomas Bell who served in the 4th Australian Light Anti-Aircraft Regiment, and Alec William Cowden who served in the Royal Australian Navy aboard a number of ships including the Yundra in WWII.
+Samuel has a number of relatives who have served in the Australian Defence Force including John Thomas Bell who served in the 4th Australian Light Anti-Aircraft Regiment, and Alec William Cowden who served in the Royal Australian Navy aboard a number of ships including the Yandra in WWII.

 Year 10, Champion Bay Senior High School

 Aleesya Amirizal studies Maths, Science and Humanities through the Gifted and Talented Online program.
 She plays clarinet in her school's band.
 Aleesya is dedicated to netball, and was a member of her school’s 2019 Country Week team.
 She also enjoys studying HASS, especially History.
 Aleesya has immense respect for those who have served, and greatly values how determined, hopeful and good-spirited they were despite enduring difficult situations.